Monarchies in Europe: Succession laws

 To change the order of succession to the British throne, all the sovereign states with the King as head of state—collectively known as Commonwealth realms—must agree.
 In the United Kingdom, the Succession to the Crown Act 2013 was enacted, and after legislation in some other realms, the changes came into effect across all realms simultaneously on 26 March 2015.

-Liechtenstein uses agnatic primogeniture (aka Salic law), which completely excludes women from the order of succession unless there are no male heirs of any kind present, and was criticised for this by a United Nations committee for this perceived gender equality issue in November 2007.
+Liechtenstein uses agnatic primogeniture (aka Salic law), which completely excludes women from the order of succession.
+It was criticised for this by a United Nations committee for this perceived gender equality issue in November 2007.

-Luxembourg also used agnatic primogeniture until 20 June 2011, when absolute primogeniture was introduced.
+Luxembourg used agnatic-cognatic primogeniture until 20 June 2011, when absolute primogeniture was introduced.

-The co-princes of Andorra are the president of the French Republic, who is elected by the French people, and the bishop of La Seu d'Urgell, who is appointed by the Pope.
+The co-princes of Andorra are the president of the French Republic, who is elected by the French people, and the bishop of La Seu d'Urgell, who is appointed by the pope.

-The absolute monarch of Vatican City, the Pope, is elected by the College of Cardinals.
-The current ruler is Pope Francis.
+The absolute monarch of Vatican City, the pope, is elected by the College of Cardinals.